68 Comments

 This resulted in around 6 different employers firing and blacklisting me.
 (I do contract work, so I move around between a few major employers.)
 Not a single one continued to hire me.
 None gave me any chance to tell my side of the story or present a counterargument, or even to ask questions about why I was being fired; it was just immediate termination.
 15+ people whom I had been on friendly terms with, staying at their houses, playing games together, mentoring for the job, etc., cut off all contact with me out of fear for their own reputations.
 Some of them seemed to actually begin believing that I was a Nazi or otherwise terrible person due to this.
 (This is despite the fact that I had standard left-wing beliefs on almost every substantive topic, had my pronouns in my bio, had admonished people for not wearing masks and being insufficiently careful about Covid, and otherwise been very obviously a progressive politically.)

 At no point during this fiasco did I gain a sudden urge to vote for Trump or get a swastika tattoo.
 My political beliefs have always been based on what I want the world to look like and what policies the evidence shows are most likely to create that outcome, not on what party has been nicest to me personally.
-Anyone who is a leftist not because they want to the world to be a better place but only because their friends are leftist is pathetic.
+Anyone who is a leftist not because they want to make the world a better place but only because their friends are leftist is pathetic.

 However, what it did show me was just how bad things had gotten.
 Accusations that wokeness is a cult stopped seeming so ridiculous; it's false in terms of the scale and insularity, but the insanely rigid ideological conformity demanded is very similar.
 People who I had known for years were simply told "Isaac's a Nazi" and accepted it unquestioningly, refusing to even listen to me trying to provide overwhelming evidence against this.

-Many of them blatantly lied, such as one guy who claimed to be a statistician and said that my sample size of several hundred people was too small to draw meaningful conclusions from.
+Many of them said blatantly false things, such as one guy who claimed to be a statistician and said that my sample size of hundreds was too small to draw meaningful conclusions from.
 Others not only defied logic but openly flaunted it, such as one person who counted up the number of angry comments on my Facebook post without getting their permission and posted the aggregate statistics, thus engaging in the exact same behavior they were claiming was unacceptable from me.
 (When I pointed this out they simply ignored the reply.)
 At one point I polled a random group of unrelated people on whether what I had done was morally acceptable; my coworkers dug around the internet to find the poll, angrily posted it to all their friends in order to skew the results in their favor, then accused me of lying when I said the original results were in my favor.
 They also tried to justify their behavior by claiming "it's impossible to skew a poll by showing it to more people".

 In a few cases, people in positions of authority told me privately that they agreed with me, but it would be too damaging to their reputations to say anything about this publicly, so they had to fire me.